Knockout-Contrib/KoGrid/README.md

 ##About##
 __koGrid__ is a direct knockout port of [ng-grid](http://angular-ui.github.com/ng-grid/) which was originally inspired by koGrid, which was inspired by SlickGrid.
 I know, right?

-KoGrid is in 2.0 release currently.
+koGrid is in 2.0 release currently.

 ***
 _The sizzle_: